 After three years and fifteen different broadheads, I've finally found one that I really like, and it's made by Dead Ringer.

 At the beginning of the year, I was shooting a new broadhead that a company had sent me to perform a field test with.
 I shot and wounded a buck in the early season and never found the deer.
-After countless efforts, sleepless nights and continuous footage review, it is believed that the shot was not fatal.
+After countless efforts, sleepless nights and continuous footage review, I realized that the shot was not fatal.

 I immediately went back to shooting the broadhead at my target.
 What I found was that the broadhead was quite inconsistent when it came to accuracy.
-Sometimes it would fly straight, others it would not.
+Sometimes it would fly straight, other times it would not.
 As I began to shoot it more and more I realized it wasn't me, but it was the broadhead.
 I knew it was time for a change.

 Dead Ringer Broadhead

 Often times people will write off a broadhead after they lose one deer and blame it all on the broadhead.
 Others will make a perfect shot and say the only reason the deer died was because of the broadhead.

 Trying Something New

 Now some of you are probably wondering "Why would you waste a perfect broadhead and arrow on a squirrel?"
 Two reasons: I like to eat squirrel, and I wanted to test the accuracy of the broadhead in the field before I shot and lost another buck.

 The Damage is Done

-The following week, I was leaving Pennsylvania to go on my two week long trip to Maryland, like I do every year.
-I have a few farms I help manage there and one of the farms I have been on for roughly five years.
+The following week, I was leaving Pennsylvania to go on my two week long trip to Maryland.
+I have a few farms I help manage there, and one of the farms I have been on for roughly five years.
 We practice Quality Deer Management and shoot nothing under 3.5-year-old deer.

 The past few years have been rough for me in my quest to find an accurate and deadly broadhead.
 Many times I have found myself questioning my ethics and if I did everything correct to ensure I took the best possible steps to harvest the animal I had in my sights.
-At full draw, I had nothing but confidence.

 The tracking was easy and we found him a short 60 yards from the initial shot.
 The entry hole was slightly larger than 3/4" and the exit hole was something out of a horror story.

-The Freak Extreme 2.5 from Dead Ringer features a trocar tip designed to shatter and penetrate bone like no other.
+The Freak Extreme 2.5 from Dead Ringer features a Trocar tip designed to shatter and penetrate bone like no other.
 It has an extremely durable O-Ring that holds the blades to ensure that they do not open in flight.
 Because the broadheads open from the front and are not rear opening, they are guaranteed to deploy.
 I've spoke with many butchers who have seen quite a few problems with rear deploying broadheads.
 Although I have only witnessed it once, a broadhead not deploying on a buck of a lifetime is devastating.

-Contrary to belief, it's hard to find "the best broadhead on the market" defined the same by everyone.
-If you can find what works for you and can trust and have confidence, it will make all the difference.
+Contrary to belief, it's hard to find "the best broadhead on the market" as defined the same way by everyone.
+If you can find what works for you and build confidence, it will make all the difference.